brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 }
 ```

-Notice that in this case, I'm not returning anything from the function.
-I'm
+Notice that in this case, I'm not returning anything from the `getManagers`
-communicating with my user via the callback instead.
-This approach is very
+function.
+I'm communicating with my user by invoking the callback they've
-effective, and people are generally comfortable with using callback-driven
+provided to me.
+This approach is very effective, and people are generally
-functions, so it's a solid and perfectly valid way to write code.
-It could also
+comfortable with using callback-driven functions, so it's a solid and perfectly
-be extended to handle not just a callback for success states, but another one
+valid way to write code.
+It could also be extended to handle not just a callback
-for errors.
+for success states, but another one for errors.

 ``` javascript Improved version with callback/errback support
 function getManagers(callback, errback){